renovatebot/renovate/docs/usage/configuration-options.md

 **Required reviewers on GitHub**

-If you're assigning a team to review on GitHub, you must use the prefix `team:` and add the _last part_ of the team name.
+If you are assigning a team to review on GitHub, you must use the prefix `team:` and add the _last part_ of the team name.
-Say the full team name on GitHub is `@organization/foo`, then you'd set the config option like this:
+Say the full team name on GitHub is `@organization/foo`, then you would set the config option like this:

 ```json
 {